+Everyone knows that ‘it takes a village to raise a child’.
+What about those families who aren’t part of a village?
+Who lack a strong social support network of relatives who live close by and willing to graciously babysit on a regular basis?
 What is an expat family to do?
-Many expat families in the Netherlands (and Dutch families too) choose to hire an au pair.
-An au pair, a French term meaning ‘at par or equal to’, is a young foreigner who provides live-in child care as part of a cultural exchange program.
+Many expat families opt to hire an au pair.
+An au pair, a French term meaning ‘at par or equal to’, is a young foreign worker who provides live-in child care as part of a cultural exchange program.
 As glamorous as hiring an au pair sounds, our primary motivation is actually down-to-earth: we really need help.

-1. An extra pair of hands at home
+An extra pair of hands at home

 It’s incredibly convenient to have an extra caregiver living right under your roof.
-Parents of babies, toddlers and young children know intimately well that life is always full of adventure.
+Parents of babies, toddlers, and young children know intimately well that life is always full of adventure.
 For many first-time parents, simply getting out of the house becomes a 40-minute escapade.
-Having an au pair at home would help with the everyday realities of parenthood.
+Having an au pair at home helps with the everyday realities of parenthood.

 Childcare on a schedule you set

 Assistance with household duties

-4. Opportunity for cultural exchange
+Opportunity for cultural exchange

-6. Personalised attention and care
+Personalized attention and care

 Time to nurture yourself and your marriage

 While your child is your utmost priority, it’s also really important to take care of yourselves and your marriage, too.
 Raising a child often involves forgoing activities you may have taken for granted before; that includes things like going to the gym, going out on dates, or meeting up regularly with friends.
 There’s no shame in reclaiming a bit of personal time for you and your partner.